ijeomaodinko/todo-list-project/README.md

    "git clone https://github.com/ijeomaodinko/todo-list-project.git"

 Press ENTER to create your local clone.
-After creating it, you can open the app through the open folder in Vscode or typing   `cd blog-app`    on the terminal
+After creating it, you can open the app through the open folder in Vscode or typing   `cd todo-list-project`    on the terminal

 ### Prerequisites